gauravnavait24/Netflix_data/README.md

 ## 📌 Project Overview

 This project analyzes Netflix’s movies and TV shows dataset to uncover content trends, audience preferences, and business insights.
-Using **Python, SQL, Excel, and Tableau**, the analysis focuses on content distribution, release patterns, genre popularity, and regional trends to support data-driven decision-making.
+Using SQL, Excel, and Tableau**, the analysis focuses on content distribution, release patterns, genre popularity, and regional trends to support data-driven decision-making.

 ## 🎯 Objectives